SLO mayoral candidates tangle over campaign contribution

 Marx said that Harmon, a liberal politician and community organizer who supported Bernie Sanders in the Democratic primary, accepted $300 from libertarian-leaning independent political activist Kevin P. Rice, under his organization Integrity San Luis Obispo, despite different ideological views.

 But Harmon has responded by saying that she felt uncomfortable about the donation and never intended to accept it.
-Harmon said that her treasurer cashed the check mistakenly after Harmon advised her not to.
+Harmon said that her treasurer cashed the check by mistake after Harmon advised her not to.

 Rice, a Los Angeles County firefighter, is aligned with Harmon in the opposition of the city’s rental housing inspection program and says she has “a lot of honesty and integrity.”

-The contribution, reported in the latest campaign finance disclosure filing, was filed on Aug.
+The contribution, reported in the latest campaign finance disclosure filing, was filed Aug.
 10.

 The money has since been returned to Rice, Harmon said.